(Or press Esc key)

 - the information is confidential

-- the organisation that holds the information doesn't think it's appropriate to give out the information
+- the organisation that holds the information does not think it's appropriate to give out the information

 How to ask for information